Marathon Training Plan: Your Ultimate Guide to Crafting the Perfect Running Strategy

 How to Hydrate during your marathon race

 While many runners plan to drink ample water during a marathon, it's important to remember that fluid intake is just one aspect of preparing for race day.
 Make sure you're also hydrating properly with other electrolytes and fluids such as sports drinks or GU hydration packs.
-Always consult your race organizers' website about what beverages are available on course - some races offer water stations while others have specialized endurance-oriented drinks like Powerade, Lucozade, Endurance Blast or Tailwind... the list goes on!
+Always consult your race organisers' website about what beverages are available on course - some races offer water stations while others have specialized endurance-oriented drinks like Powerade, Lucozade, Endurance Blast or Tailwind... the list goes on!
 Drinking plenty of fluids is essential to avoiding dehydration and possible health problems later in the race, but also ensure not to take massive gulps, you don't want a load of liquid sloshing around in your tummy as you run!

 How long should my longest run be during my marathon training plan

 If you want an actual number, I never give my athletes any more than 20-22 miles.
-A single long run does not define marathon success, you should ensure you have done enough total miles across the training plan, rather than focusing on a single long run!
+A single long run does not define marathon success, you should ensure you have done enough TOTAL miles across the training plan, rather than focusing on a single long run!

 How many days per week should I train for my marathon?